 Leveraging the current gift tax landscape

-gift tax environment, combined with low interest rates, creates a rare alignment.
-Individuals can benefit by accelerating gifting now, thereby reducing their taxable estates and transferring wealth to the next generation in a tax-efficient manner.
+The current gift tax environment, combined with low interest rates, creates a rare alignment.
+Individuals can benefit by accelerating gifting now, thereby reducing their taxable estates and transferring wealth to the next generation in a tax-efficient

 For those who are considering gifting, the questions becomes: What is the best way to leverage the current gift tax landscape?
 There are a number of considerations depending on your circumstances, but let’s take a look at one particular strategy to start.